 Fast forward a couple of months and he’s sitting in Baghdad going on daily patrols.
 One day, while on patrol, an IED gets detonated a few yards ahead of him injuring several of his platoon members.
 He was trained for this and reacted almost without thinking as he began applying combat first aid to his platoon sergeant.
 He ended up carrying the litter as another of his squad-members placed the severed arm of his platoon sergeant on top of the lifeless body now laying on the combat stretcher.
 All of this occurred before he even turned 19 years old.

 Now, he’s been home for some time and is struggling with that incident.
 It repeats itself over and over in his mind’s eye all day long and into the night.
 He gets barely 3 hours of fitful sleep a night.
 He has broken up with his girlfriend over fears that he’ll end up hurting her.
-He gets pissed off at the smallest things, like when he bought her the best push up bra for plus size, and she refused to wear it.
+He gets pissed off at the smallest things, like when he bought her the best push up bra for plus size, which she refused to wear it.
+Wifey had asked him what should could wear instead of a bra and he thought it was a sign that she needed a new pair of bras.

 He, like many combat veterans before him, tries to drown these thoughts and memories in alcohol each and every weekend and most every night as well.
 For those of you who’ve seen combat, be it Vietnam, Iraq during Gulf War I, any of the lesser campaigns over the years, and even some of you old-timers from Korea, you know the hell this kid is going through.
 How do you deal with something like this?